shiehn/signals-and-sorcery-docs/src/runes-cli/README.md

 # Runes CLI

 ## What is it?
-The `RUNES CLI` is a command line tool for building, running and publishing Elixirs to the Vault.
+The `RUNES CLI` is a command line tool for building, running and publishing Runes to the Vault.

 ## Requirements:
 - ensure Python >= 3.x is installed